Bulliung

 • ⚠️ 30% of students affected by school harassment

-• 📱 Sharp rise in cyberbullying
+• 📱 Soaring increase in cyberbullying

 • 🧠 Lasting psychological consequences for victims

-• 🌍 A global issue that goes beyond borders
+• 🌍 A global issue beyond borders

 Share this post now!